1993 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1993 Penny Value

-Accurate 1993 penny valuation requires systematic examination of mint mark (Philadelphia, Denver, or San Francisco proof), color designation (RD/RB/BN), and grade condition.
+Accurately valuing a 1993 penny requires you to check three things in order: mint mark (Philadelphia, Denver, or San Francisco proof), color designation (RD, RB, or BN), and numeric grade condition.

 CoinValueChecker APP Screenshoot